LeonardDick/conan/docs/source/simulation_setup/simulation_box.rst

    :width: 60%
    :class: align-center

-    Simulation box of an ionic liquid between carbon walls and a pore, generated with the simulation box generator.
+    Simulation box of an ionic liquid between carbon walls and a pore, built with the simulation box generator.